 Feeding a picky eater can be exhausting.
 Meal after meal, they reject what you offer and miss out on chances to get the nutrients they need to grow and thrive.

 Packing a lunch that they will actually eat can be an especially big challenge.
 There’s limited time to eat, plenty of distractions, and the kid across the table always has something more appealing.
 You’d like to try some new foods, but you are worried they won’t take a single bite and will be starving for the rest of their school day.
+You need some new lunch ideas for your picky eater!

-But don’t worry, with a plan, in no time you’ll be packing lunches filled with variety (or as much variety as you can) and exposure that are eaten on the regular!
+Don’t worry, with a plan, in no time you’ll be packing lunches filled with variety (or as much variety as you can) and exposure that are eaten on the regular!

-First, here’s a few things you can do to prepare for success.
+Before you master lunch ideas for picky eaters, here’s a few things you can do to prepare for success.

 - Get input from your child when you pack – It can be helpful to involve your child in deciding what to pack by giving them a small choice.
 For example, would you like apple or pear today?
 Peanut butter on bread or a tortilla?
 This way, they can feel like they’ve had some control, but not so much control that they opt for a lunch of Doritos and String Cheese only!